Careers for Veterans and Military Spouses

-- Meg McCarthy, executive vice president of Operations & Technology and executive sponsor of AetVets, Aetna's veteran employee resource group
+- Meg McCarthy, executive vice president of Operations & Technology and executive sponsor of AetVets, Aetna, a CVS Health Company's veteran employee resource group

 If you're looking for a new purpose, consider a career with us as your next assignment.
 Join us in empowering people to live healthier lives.

 "At Aetna, a CVS Health Company, we appreciate the commitments made by the men and women who serve our country through military service.
 We will never forget the sacrifices our veterans, active troops and military families have made to protect our freedom.
 Aetna, a CVS Health Company is committed to building a healthier world with the help of nearly 50,000 employees, including military professionals with diverse backgrounds and experience."

 - Mark Bertolini, Chairman and Chief Executive Officer

 Your next mission is here.